mjollnir14/defichain-prometheus-exporter/README.md

 ### TODO

+- Look for defid in PATH, avoiding manual configuration
 - Use the correct type of metrics: refer to https://prometheus.io/docs/concepts/metric_types/
 - Get peerinfo (number of neighbors)
-- Don't send values TM3 and TM4 when empty?
+- Don't send values TM3 and TM4 when empty (unlocked nodes) ?
 - Uptime
 - Network stats
 - Mempool stats